Oklahoma’s Commercial Driver’s License Laws

 The license limits must meet or exceed the carried weight.
 So, a class A CDL can be used to haul any weight of CMV.

-Endorsements.
 Endorsements are listed on the CDL and grant additional privileges, like the ability to transport hazardous materials.
 Each new endorsement requires additional testing.

-Seasonal CDL.
 Oklahoma has a restricted CDL for farm use within 150 miles of the farm.
 However, the farm CDL is good for only 180 days of the year and is limited to class B CMVs.
 An applicant must have a driver's license and must generally be at least 18 years old.

-Prior to taking the driving test, CDL applicants must obtain a commercial learner permit (CLP).
-The CLP requires a valid driver's license, passage of a written CMV knowledge test, and proof of residency.
-The CLP can be used to operate a CMV under the supervision of a licensed commercial driver.
-After 14 days, the applicant can then use the CLP to take the driving test and obtain a full CDL.
+Applying for a CDL.
+After holding a CLP for at least 14 days, you can take the driving test and obtain a full CDL.
 Drivers must be at least 18 years old to hold a CDL and at least 21 years old to operate out-of-state.

 CDL Revocation and Disqualification

-Failure to abide by any of the many CMV rules or traffic ordinances can result in fines and license revocation.
+Failure to abide by any of the CMV rules or traffic ordinances can result in fines and license revocation.
 A revoked CDL is not eligible for any hardship status.

-Serious traffic violations.
 The commission of multiple "serious traffic violations" within three years will result in license revocation.
 When operating a CMV, serious traffic violations include speeding 15 miles per hour or more over the limit, driving without a valid CDL, reckless driving, erratic lane changes, following too closely, using a cellphone while driving, and any CMV violation involving a fatality.
-Having two serious traffic offenses results in a sixty-day revocation and having three or more violations results in a 120-day revocation.

-Out-of-service orders.
 An out-of-service order (OSO) is a temporary order prohibiting CMV operation.
 It is often issued by an investigating officer to prevent operation when the CMV or driver is unsafe for operation.
 Driving during an OSO will result in license revocation:

 • First offense in ten years.
-180-day license revocation (one-year if in CMV designed for hazmat or 16 or more passengers).
+180-day license revocation (one year if in CMV designed for hazmat or 16 or more passengers).

 • Third offense in ten years.
 Three-year license revocation.